I: Iaukea - Ironfist

 Prince Curtis Iaukea

 We do have knowledge of his success in Australia, which he had first visited in 1964 prior to his UK visit.
 In Melbourne in 1970 he defeated Billy Robinson for a version of a world title.
 Heritage stalwart John Shelvey, an authority on Australian wrestling, provides detail:

 "This was the World Championship Wrestling Belt (Australian version) that was initially held by Killer Kowalski at the very birth of that promotion.
 It was said that Kowalski had beaten Ed.
 Carpentier (true) for the belt (false as the belt couldn't change hands on a disqualification and that was how Kowalski had won a bout with the Frenchman).
 However, it was a semi legitimate way of bringing a 'World Title' to Australia if you sort of screwed your eyes up tight and avoided asking too many questions!"

-West German heavyweight champion whose first claim to fame in the UK was the unfortunate fifties hospitalization of Gwyn Davies.
+The German heavyweight champion from Bochum whose first claim to fame in the UK was the unfortunate fifties hospitalization of Gwyn Davies.
 Here was a class heavyweight who later achieved the accolade of numbering amongst the lucky 14 wrestlers to appear on the first Royal Show in front of H.R.H.
 The Duke of Edinburgh at the Royal Albert Hall in May 1963.
 His opponent was Dazzler Joe Cornelius, arguably the most popular of all Albert Hall heavies.
 That Hermann went down by the odd fall in three is no reflection of his ability.
 It could have been no other way.
 A respected wrestler throughout Europe Hermann Iffland was a regular winner of West German tournaments on his home territory.

 Okay, not the biggest name in wrestling, but definitely one worth reading about.
 “The Adonis of the North” Syd Ingleson was born in Hull and moved to Bradford whilst a child.
-He was Principal of the Sydenham Physical Culture Club in Bradford and mostly celebrated for his success as a physical cultural.
+He was Principal of the Sydenham Physical Culture Club in Bradford and mostly celebrated for his success as a physical culturalist.
 That success reached a climax with winning the 1933 Mr Britain competition outright.
-In 1934 he began wrestling professionally, mostly around northern England against the likes of Fred Unwin and Jack Alker..
+In 1934 he began wrestling professionally, mostly around northern England against the likes of Fred Unwin, Les Stent and Jack Alker..
 We have found matches between 1934 and 1938.

-Bouts involving this 1971 Japanese visitor began in such good humour.
+Bouts involving this 1971 Japanese visitor, Sueo Inoeu, began in such good humour.
 Twenty two years old when he came to Britain the Japanese heavyweight would offer a half smile before bowing deeply to the audience, his opponent, and seemingly anything that moved.
 The first round or two were usually fought within the rules, with the obligatory pauses for the occasional bow.
 The initial signs of irritation, when things were not going the Japanese wrestler’s way, would be the unleashing of a flurry of chops.
 Their force stopped his opponent in his stride, temporarily at least, but when they weren’t enough Mitsu Inoue would discard the rules and use any tactic to win.
 In his 1971 Royal Albert Hall bout against Steve Veidor he dragged the Cheshire heavyweight from the ring o start a rare ringside brawl amongst the fans.